lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 To change what types of files you use choose the :guilabel:`File Type` tab.
 To choose to search for only certain file check/uncheck the files under the text :guilabel:`Only search for files of following types:` text.
 The options for which type of file include: Text files, Image files, Audio files, Video files, Documents, or Folders.

+The :guilabel:`Properties` tab has more settings based on information about the file also called metadata.
+To only show results on files larger than this file check the :guilabel:`Larger than` checkbox and then in the field to the right for size.
+To only show files smaller thanthis file check the :guilabel:`Smaller than` checkbox and to the field to the right select the size smaller than that.

 Screenshot
 ----------
 .. image:: pcmanfm-qt.png